imaneamirat/backup-wordpress/README.md

-Set of scripts to make backup and restore of a complete Wordpress server
+Set of scripts to make backup and restore of a complete WordPress server

 Composed of